If you hold a regular day job and don’t have much time but like earning passive income online, event blogging might be a good idea to try.

 The quality of your web host server plays a very crucial role in the success of your online business.
-Due to the possible sudden rise in traffic, you need a web host that’s proven to handle the spike in traffic.
+Due to the sudden rise in traffic, you need a web host proven to handle the spike in traffic.

-#3.
-Install Blogging Software
+3. Install Blogging Software

 Depending on your web host, the process is similar in all shared hosting cPanel.
-But if you go with a managed WordPress hosting, it gets easier.
+But if you go with managed WordPress hosting, it gets easier.

-#4.
-Chose The Right Blog Theme Design
+4. Chose The Right Blog Theme Design

 This is another part of the ingredient you might need to spend some cash on.

 So I suggest you give a premium blog theme a try.
-If you have the money to do just that, consider premium WordPress themes.
+If you have the money to do that, consider premium WordPress themes.

-Authority Pro theme from StudioPress on this blog.
-It’s fast, clean, uncluttered, SEO optimized, and can be customized to fit many of the online business websites.
+Authority Pro theme (Now Astra) on this blog.
+It’s fast, clean, uncluttered, SEO optimized, and customized to fit many online business websites.

-#5.
-Start Publishing Content
+5. Start Publishing Content

-Now that your blog is ready, live, and well designed to receive visitors, it’s time to start putting content on it.
+Now that your blog is ready, live, and well-designed to receive visitors, it’s time to start putting content on it.

 But this isn’t just about any other content.
 This is about publishing the right content that drives search traffic to your blog in due time.

 Remember, these keywords MUST be relevant and searched for during the event season.
-So, it’s not just about finding keywords, but about looking for the right keywords to write content around.
+So, it’s not just about finding keywords but about looking for the right keywords to write content around.